 - The mail room needs one (1) working day to process a bulk mail.

 - A bulk mail takes from two (2) days to two (2) weeks for delivery or longer.

 - Utilizing an inserting machine, we can simplify this process for you.

-Please consult with Paulette for any mailing you are thinking about.
+Please consult with the manager for any mailing you are thinking about.

 Please contact Donna Rokicki if you have any questions or need assistance with any mail problem.

 There is a drop-box outside the duplication and mail room door for after-hours.
 Use only when the department is CLOSED.